 When profit is part of the decision-making, service becomes less obligatory.
 Care is no longer guaranteed.
 It becomes conditional.

+It depends on what a corporation decides service hours are.
 It depends on whether someone is willing to drive two hours to assess an animal.
+It depends on profitability.
+You may be seen, or you may not.

+In New Brunswick, the current system is different.
+There is an obligation to respond.
+That matters more than anything.
 When an animal is suffering, you don’t need optional care.
 You need dependable care.
 You need a system where someone shows up.

 When services move fully private, that obligation disappears.
 And in a sparsely populated province, that is not a small shift.
 It’s the difference between care being available, and care simply not existing when it’s needed.